FinTech For All Charter

-We want to help create a ‘speak up’ culture across FinTech.
+We wanted to help create a ‘speak up’ culture across the industry.
 Because when employees feel empowered to speak up about problematic behaviours, we end a silence that harms individuals, companies, and the sector at large.

 What’s measured is improved